|site search by freefind||advanced|

 (Sometimes I have to choose between an organic product in plastic or a non-organic food in glass.
 Unless it's one of the "Dirty Dozen" like applesauce, I go with the item in glass.)

-A 2013 study sampled almost 300 food items and found 75% were contained bisphenols, Canned foods contained higher concentrations when compared to foods sold in glass, paper, or even plastic containers.
+A 2013 study sampled almost 300 food items and found 75% contained bisphenols, Canned foods contained higher concentrations when compared to foods sold in glass, paper, or even plastic containers.
 It's time to can the cans.

 Reducing your exposure by ditching the can is an effective solution.
 But it requires a little commitment.
 Canned foods are so convenient.
 Really, who has time to soak beans overnight or make soup from scratch?